 Another safe place to ask questions is a peer support group with other breastfeeding Mothers.
 These women can relate to you on your level and celebrate or sympathize with you like no one else can.
 They are in the trenches with you and they will ‘get you’.

 Through all of this, trust your instincts.
 If something doesn’t feel right during your breastfeeding journey reach out and ask questions.
 Never feel bad or guilty for asking for a second opinion if you aren’t satisfied with the answer you were given.
 Your doctor will likely have a nurse line just for this purpose.
 They welcome questions and prefer them overseeing something wrong happen because you were afraid to ask.

 Breastfeeding in public can be a hot topic however that is not what I’m going for here.
 With that being said, I’m all for feeding the baby when he or she is hungry.
 I also believe that it can be done modestly without attracting attention.
 For most women breastfeeding modestly while in public is pretty easy.
 However, I was less than graceful about it and could never master it.
+So below, I created a special section on how to breastfeed in public modestly.
 I wish I would have had these tips while I was still breastfeeding.

 Breastfeeding is an amazing journey for both you and your baby.
 There will be bumps in the road and smooth sailing.
 Don’t be afraid to ask for help when needed and politely decline when necessary.
 A breastfeeding bond is a special thing just you and your baby will have.
 No one will be able to experience that with your baby.
 Make the best of the bumps and soak up the smooth ride for soon, those days will be gone.
 These breastfeeding tips are just what you need to get started on this wonderful parenting journey.